StevenButtifint/smart-security-system/README.md

 ### Description

-This application provides a means for detecting objects live through a camera or local video file.
-Events get recorded and displayed to the user allowing them to manage and review events that have occurred.
-This application uses Python with Tkinter.
-Objects get identified using the YOLOv5 real-time object detection model.
+This application enables real-time object detection through a live camera feed or local video file.
+Users can manage and review past events.
+This application was created using Python and Tkinter.
+The selection of the YOLOv5 real-time object detection model enabled detections to be identified in real time.

 ---